ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 }
 ```

-In this section, we can log the call into your service directly, or popup a window for user to confirm before saved into your service.
+In this section, we can log the call into your service directly, or popup a window for user to confirm before saveing into your service.

 ## Add call log entity matcher